Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on a partially duplex clique

 \subsection{Results for $q>2$}

-In the case of $q=3$ the phase transition is continuous for all values of $r$.
-This observation is confirmed by two different methods: numerical solutions of Eq. (\ref{rr}) using Runge-Kutta method \cite{RK} and Monte Carlo simulations of the model (see left panel in Fig. \ref{q4s}).
-This is an expected result since for $q=3$ continuous phase transitions have already been observed for both monoplex \cite{Arek:15} and duplex cliques (see Fig.~\ref{duplex_p}).
-On the other hand we have different expectations for $q=4$ where for a monoplex clique the phase transition is discontinuous \cite{Arek:15} while for the duplex case its character is continuous (Fig.~\ref{duplex_p}).
-In Fig.~\ref{q4s} (right panel) we show magnetization versus temperature: for $r=0.1$ the order parameter jumps, whereas it behaves continuously for $r=\frac{1}{2}$.
-Although these results are obtained numerically, they are consistent with our expectations based on analytic results for monoplex and duplex cliques: as there is a first order phase transition for $r=0$ and continuous for $r=1$ there needs to be a threshold value of $r=r^*$ which separates these two regimes.
-A natural question that emerges here can be formed in the following way ``for which value of $r^*$ the transition becomes continuous?''
-The direct answer might be troublesome especially that one can expect a weak first order phase transition on a border between a first order and continuous phase transitions, analogously to the two-dimensional $q$-state Potts models \cite{Fer:etal:92,Sch:Zhe:00}.
-However we can measure simultaneously two quantities -- the jump of the order parameter and the width of the hysteresis (defined as a distance between spinodal line $T^*_1$ and $T^*_2$ \cite{Arek:15}) as a function of $r$ -- and then estimate $r^*$.
-Taking into account fine agreement between Monte Carlo results and numerical solutions of Eq. (\ref{rr}) by Runge-Kutta method we further use the second approach as being faster as well as more precise.
+For $q=3$ the phase transition is continuous for all values of $r$.
+This is an expected result since for $q=3$ continuous phase transitions have already been observed for both monoplex \cite{Arek:15} and duplex cliques (see Fig.~\ref{fig2}).
+On the other hand we have different expectations for $q=4$ where for a monoplex clique the phase transition is discontinuous \cite{Arek:15} whereas for the duplex case it is continuous (Fig.~\ref{fig2}).
+In Fig.~\ref{fig6} we present magnetization as a function of $T$ for $q=4$ and several values of $r$.
+It is clearly seen that the unstable regime decreases with the increase of interlayer connectivity $r$.
+This observation brings us to a natural question that can be formed in the following way ``for which value of $r^*$ the transition becomes continuous?''.
+In order to cope with that issue we come back to the idea introduced in the previous section for $q=2$ and presented schematically in Fig. \ref{fig5}.
+The results for $q=4$ as well as for other values up to $q=13$ are shown in Fig.~\ref{fig7}a-b: Fig. \ref{fig7}a presents $m_1(T_1)$ for even values of $q$ whereas Fig. \ref{fig7}b for odd ones.
+It is seen that for odd values of $q$ function $r^{*}=r^{*}(q)$ is monotonically increasing, while for even values of $q$ the behavior is non-monotonic.
+This phenomenon is summarized in Fig.~\ref{fig7}c where we also observe oscillatory behavior of $r^*$ with increasing $q$ for odd and even values of $q$ similar to \cite{Arek:15}.

-To illustrate the phenomenon of the hysteresis width decreasing and moving we plot Fig.~\ref{q6} where we present average magnetization $\langle m \rangle$ for $q=6$ as a function of temperature $T$ for several values of inter-layer connectivity $r=0$, $r=0.06$ , $r=0.1$ and $r=0.12$.
-We also compare a semi-analytic result for $r=0$ with numerical results obtain by Runge-Kutta method --- full compliance among the results is visible in Fig.~\ref{q6}.